Exploring Space

 Your Tutor |

-William Joyce has presented introductory, intermediate and advanced astronomy and planetary science talks and short courses for many years, to schools, the public and college students, and he is actively involved with space-related outreach events.
-William’s talks and courses include a mix of key concepts and cutting-edge discoveries covering a variety of fascinating topics, and are presented in engaging, up-to-date and easily understood sessions with plenty of interactive discussions.
+These talks and courses include a mix of key concepts and cutting-edge discoveries covering a variety of fascinating topics, presented in engaging, up-to-date, easily understood sessions with plenty of interactive discussions.